xavdid/refbook/README.md

 In the past, users signed up for the AR and SR tests through a google doc which had a link to the CM page.
 Upon completion, CM would tell them what they got wrong and it would periodically update our database (which was a gsheet).
 The HR test required payment, so upon submitting money through paypal, hopefuls had to wait for one of us to send them an email with their unique test link.
 We were usually pretty fast about it, but vacations and emergencies happen, so there tended to be delays of up to 48 hours.

-Given these shortcomings, I wanted to accomplish a few specific goals with the new system:
+Given these shortcomings, the IRDP wanted to accomplish a few specific goals with the new system:

 * Never force an applicant wait to take their test
 * Make certification status information easy for both us and the general public to access